 Follow These Steps After a Michigan City Car Accident

 Step 1: Call the police and gather evidence at the scene.
 Under Indiana law you are required to report your car accident.
-Call 911 so that your local enforcement agency will come to the accident scene and document that the accident happened.
+Call 911 so that the Michigan City Police Department, LaPorte County Sheriff's Office or Indiana State Police can investigate and report the accident.

 Step 2: If you are physically able, make sure to take photos of the accident scene, the vehicles and anything else that may seem off.
 These photographs are evidence.
 The accident scene can change within a few days, so if you don't get this information immediately the evidence may be lost or destroyed.